 - Working together.

-- Quality victims care.
+- Providing quality care to victims of crime.

 - Visible local policing at the heart of what we do.

 - Respond to our communities.

-- · Maximise engagement.
+- Maximise engagement.

 The Commissioner approved these key objectives and incorporated them into the Police & Crime Plan to complement its aims.